factmaven/remove-http/readme.txt

-=== Remove HTTP ===
+=== Remove HTTP: Fix Mixed Content Warning ===
 Contributors: factmaven, ethanosullivan
 Tags: protocol relative url, relative protocol, protocol rewriting, remove http, remove https, url, http, https, rewrite, cloudflare, mixed content warning, insecure content, mixed content, partially encrypted, ssl
-Requires at least: 1.2.0
+Requires at least: 1.5.0
 Tested up to: 4.6.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Automatically scan your website and remove both HTTP and HTTPS protocols from your links.
-Helps resolve mixed content warnings.
+Fixes all mixed content warnings.
+Removes both HTTP and HTTPS protocols from all links.

 == Description ==
-**Remove HTTP** is a plugin that a automatically scans your website and removes both `http:` and `https:` protocols from your links without permanently changing anything.
-This helps resolve websites that are having "mixed content warnings" when your website has assets (images, JavaScript, and CSS) loading both HTTP and HTTPS.
+>**Remove HTTP** is a plugin that a automatically scans and removes both `http:` and `https:` protocols from all links.
+This helps resolve websites that are having "[mixed content warnings](https://wordpress.org/plugins/remove-http/faq/)" which is when the website has assets (images, JavaScript, and CSS) loading both HTTP and HTTPS.

-No configuration is required.
-Simply install and activate Remove HTTP plugin and you will immediately see your changes.
-Links that had `http:` or `https:` will only have `//` making them protocol relative URLs.
+No configuration is required and no changes are made in the database.
+Simply install and activate the plugin and the changes will be immediate.
+Links that have `http://` or `https://` will only have `//`, making them protocol relative URLs.
+Below is a before and after example.

 = Before =
 `